eucp-project/storyboards/README.md

 # Reusing the storyboards format for a different project

-The source code (excluding the content) is licenced under Apache 2.
+The source code (excluding the stories content) is licenced under Apache 2.
 You can fork this repo and add your own content, modify the styling, and do whatever you want.
 Don't hesitate to contact us if you're considering to reuse the software.